awsdocs/aws-elemental-mediapackage-user-guide/doc_source/gs-create-hj-ltov.md

 1. For **ID**, enter a name that describes the harvest job, such as **gamehighlights**\.
 The ID is the primary identifier for the job\.
 You can reuse the ID after the harvest job expires from your account\.
 Supported characters are letters, numbers, underscore \(\_\), and dash \(\-\)\.
 You can't use spaces in the ID\.

 1. For **Origin endpoint**, select the endpoint for the live content stream that you're extracting a VOD asset from\.
-The endpoint must serve clear \(unencrypted\) HLS content\.
+The endpoint must serve clear \(unencrypted\) or encrypted DASH or HLS content\.
 If you want to extract from encrypted live content, see [Creating live\-to\-VOD assets with AWS Elemental MediaPackage](ltov.md)\.

 1. For **Date and time format**, keep the default\.